This section discusses the University’s fees, expenses,financial aid, and registration for students.

 Research Assistants are assigned to individual research projects sponsored either by the University or an outside agency.
 On supported research contracts and grants, the graduate research assistants are expected to devote 20 hours per week to research activities.

 Teaching and research assistants receive a stipend for the academic year.
-In addition, tuition (12 credits maximum), the registration fee, and health insurance are paid from University funds for each semester of the academic year of the appointment.
+In addition, tuition (12 credits maximum), 20% of the required standard fees, and health insurance are paid from University funds for each semester of the academic year of the appointment.
 The student is responsible for the remaining fees.
 Additional remuneration is given for appointments during the summer, although this cannot be guaranteed.
 Stipends and tuition remissions for students appointed to partial assistantships will be prorated for the period of the appointment.
 The student will be responsible for the remainder of the full-time tuition and fees.
 The same policy applies to assistantships terminated during the academic year.

 Tuition Scholarships.
 These scholarships cover tuition and registration fee and are awarded by the Graduate School from University funds.
 These scholarships are awarded to qualified students demonstrating financial need.
 Nominations for these scholarships are made by individual departments.